Pauline Adams (1874-1957)

 The formidable woman suffrage activist Pauline Forstall Colclough Adams (June 29, 1874–September 10, 1957) was born in Dublin, Ireland, and in 1898 settled in Norfolk, Virginia.
 She was an advocate of Esperanto, a constructed international auxiliary language.

 After passage of the Nineteenth Amendment in August 1920, Adams looked for new challenges.
 She passed the bar examination in 1921 and became the second woman to practice law in Norfolk.
 Adams remained involved in the political arena where she had fought so hard to win a place.
-She ran unsuccessfully for the city council and worked for the 1923 campaign of Norfolk's Sarah Lee Fain, one of the first two women elected to the House of Delegates.
+She ran unsuccessfully for the city council and worked for the campaign of Norfolk's Sarah Lee Fain, one of the first two women elected to the House of Delegates in 1923.

 READ Adams' letters to her son Walter while in prison for supporting women's suffrage.
 What were her prison conditions?
 Did her actions justify the treatment she and others received?